taking a nap outside a gurudwara in Delhi

 This is my favourite Delhi hotel.
 It is a beautiful, traditional hotel full of charm and character.
 Art lovers will feel right at home, the hotel has an impressive collection of British art displayed throughout the property.
 The location is excellent, right on Janpath within walking distance of many attractions and Connaught Place.
 The Imperial really goes out of its way to make guests comfortable, and offers ‘Eliza’ rooms on a dedicated floor for female solo guests.

-Check prices for the Imperial Hotel
+🚩 Check prices and availability for the Imperial Hotel

 Radisson Blu Marina Hotel Connaught Place ($$$)